websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/managing-personal-sites.md

 Permissions and Roles for personal sites follow the behavior shown below:

-* Users function as Site Administrators of their personal Sites; they can modify the pages and applications on their Personal Sites.
+- Administrators can customize the modifiable portions of personal Sites through Liferay Portal's permissions system by removing permissions from Roles (disallow all Users from modifying something by removing the relevant permission from the User Role).
-* Administrators can customize the modifiable portions of personal Sites through Liferay Portal's permissions system by removing permissions from Roles (disallow all Users from modifying something by removing the relevant permission from the User Role).
+- Users can administer their personal sites and modify the pages and applications when they are members of the [Power User Role](../../users-and-permissions/roles-and-permissions/default-roles-reference.md#regular-roles).

 ## Customizing Personal Sites with Portal Properties